flycheck/flycheck/doc/manual/usage.rst

       # flycheck-checker: python-pylint
       # End:

-   @xref{Specifying File Variables, , ,emacs}, for more information about file variables.
+   See `Specifying File Variables`_ for more information about file variables.

 You can change the completion system used by :command:`flycheck-select-checker`: